 This article will provide valuable insights into why prioritizing automated mobile application security testing is essential in 2022 for organizations enabling business via mobile apps.

-Key factors resulting in exponential growth in the mobile application market in 2022
+Key factors resulting in exponential growth in the mobile application market

 Some major drivers contributing to such growth in the global mobile application market include improved data usage, widespread penetration of the Internet, availability of different ranges of mobile devices, the introduction of 5G and potential of 6G, and more.